 Some people believe one type of exercise will hinder the other.
-Other people may decide that the one type of exercise they do is enough.
+Other people may decide that the single type of exercise they’ve chosen is enough.
 Regardless of how active you are, performing one without the other will still hold you back from achieving overall fitness.
 That’s because aerobic and anaerobic exercise methods actually complement one another really well.

 The better your cell functions, the easier your body will find it to produce energy.
 As such, regular aerobic activity will improve your ability to perform intense muscular exercises.
 In the same vein(!), when your muscle endurance improves, you’ll find you are able to jog, swim or cycle for longer.

 Both types of activity feed into one another, optimising every aspect of your health and performance.